luebbertevan/animal-shelter-management-platform/QUESTIONS_FOR_RESCUE.md

     -   Do you need to track where the animal was adopted from? (location, event, etc.)
     -   Do you need to track if records were sent to the adopter? (yes/no, date sent)
     -   Is there a "moved to café" status?
 What does this mean?

+34.5. **Adopter Information:** - What information is essential to track for adopters? (name, phone number, email, address, emergency contact) - Should adopter information be stored in the animal record, or in a separate adopters/adoptions table? - Can the same adopter adopt multiple animals?
+If so, should we link adoptions to a single adopter profile? - Do you need to track adopter contact information for follow-ups or future adoptions? - When an animal's status changes to "adopted", should the system: - Require adopter information to be entered before saving? - Allow saving "adopted" status without adopter info (to be added later)? - Automatically clear the foster assignment when status changes to "adopted"? - Should adopter information be visible to fosters, or only to coordinators?

 35. **Adoption Display:**
     -   Do you need to view adoptions grouped by month? (e.g., "Total adoptions in January")